chembl/cbl_migrator/README.md

 ## Incompatibilities

-DB Migrator always tries to find the best conversion type and also tries to create all existing indexes/constraints.
+DB Migrator always tries to find the best conversion type and also creates all existing indexes/constraints when possible.

 If due to any RDBMS difference (ex: limit in characters to create an index) an object cannot be recreated in the destination RDBMS, the object will be skipped and the issue logged.